The Runcorn side in October 2014

 General view of whole bridge in August 2016, from Runcorn side.
 The central support tower now climbing at a pace.
-Present heights of the cranes are Runcorn 146m (479ft), Central 82m (269ft, Widnes 129 m (423ft).
-The Runcorn and Widnes cranes are now at their max. height.
-The central has a bit more to go yet!
+At this time the heights of the cranes were Runcorn 146m (479ft), Central 82m (269ft, Widnes 129 m (423ft).
+The Runcorn and Widnes cranes had reached their max. height.
+The central had a bit more to go at that time

 Preparing to bridge the Manchester Ship Canal, Aug 2016.
-The MSS (Moveable Scaffold System) being erected to build the road down toward the Runcorn side of the bridge, (I think!)
+The MSS (Moveable Scaffold System) being erected to build the road down toward the Runcorn side of the bridge.

 General view of whole bridge in Sept.
 2016, from Runcorn side.

 Preparing to bridge the Manchester Ship Canal, Sept 2016.
 The MSS (Moveable Scaffold System) viewed from the other side of the Aug. picture.
-More complete now!
+More complete than the previous shot!

 Widnes support from Runcorn side.
 Oct 2016.
-First extensions of the bridge road itself have been cast
+First extensions of the bridge road itself had been cast

 Central Support Oct.
 2016

 Runcorn support Oct.
-2016, again the first road extensions have been cast, but the first road tie supports not yet evident.
+2016, again the first road extensions had been cast, but the first road tie supports were not yet evident.

 The MSS being prepared to bridge the Manchester Ship Canal.
 Oct 2016